grimandgreedy/ollama_model_export/README.md

 # Ollama Model Transfer

-A utility script to export Ollama models by copying their manifest and blob files to a portable directory structure for easy backup or transfer.
-You can then transfer them to another system by merging the parent folder.
+A utility script which identifies all of the files that ollama associates with the selected model(s)--usually the model, modelfile, template, parameters, and license--and duplicates the files and directory structure to a target location for easy backup or transfer.

 ## Configuration